ORF-4450/RobotLib/README.md

 Follow the same instructions as above for downloading and installing the library, just overwrite the existing RobotLib-local.jar and RobotLib-local-sources.jar
 ***************************************************************************************************************
+Version 2.4

+*	Add "round" function to Util class.
+*	Add method to get rotational velocity around selected axis to NavX class.
+*	Add inches per second as a velocity unit to SRXMagneticEncoder class.
+*	Update for compatibility with the 2019 changes to GradleRIO.

+R Corn, S Flo, January 5, 2019

 Version 2.3

 *	Modify CameraFeed class to support drawing target rectangles or contours on the outgoing feed.
 Research